HACKMANV8/Bigmasallz/README.md

 - FastAPI for the excellent async framework
 - Next.js for the React framework
 - ChromaDB for vector storage
-- OpenAI/Anthropic for LLM APIs
+- OpenAI/Google Gemini for LLM APIs

 ## 📞 Support